Data-ScienceHub/gpce-covid/dataset_new/README.md

-# New Datasets
+# New Datasets (Not used in current model yet)

-Newly collected dataset on 2020-4-4.
+Newly collected dataset on 2022-4-4.
+This contains the data we intend to replace the old data with.
+But this folder isn't yet fully merged with the TFT models.
+However they are fully compatible and ready to merge.
+We can do the replacement after stabilizing the models.

 ## Steps to Reproduce